nice-game-hints/night-of-the-rabbit/02-mousewood/160-help-dwarf.md

 ---

 You have to first [get into the wood dwarf home](150-dwarves-house.md).
 Steinberg has got a cold.
+Talk to him.
 He says that only Anja could help him.

 # Back to the Cafe!
-Take the gate key to open the front gate.
+Take the gate key and open the front gate with it.
 Then go an tell Anja (ring the bell) about Steinberg.

 # A recipe
-Anja gave you a doctor's prescription.
+Anja gives you a doctor's prescription.
 You need to give her following things:
  - Yellow marsh marigold bud ^[ You can find a marsh marigold at the marsh, near Plato. ]
  - [Fish scale](170-fishscale.md)
  - Some pepper ^[ Spitzweg gave you some indian white pepper. ]